mindspore-lab/mindocr/mindocr/models/README.md

 * Class `construct` return: no limitation, define by model need, and match the loss func

-Note: it there is no neck in the model architecture like crnn, you can skip it. `BaseModel` will select the last feature in features (List(Tensor)) output by Backbone, and forward it Head.
+**Note:** if there is no neck in the model architecture like crnn, you can skip writing for neck. `BaseModel` will select the last feature of the features (List(Tensor)) output by Backbone, and forward it Head module.

 ## Format Guideline for Model Py File